 Locavore is a European-Indonesian restaurant that creates modern cuisine using the freshest sustainably sourced local ingredients.

-what you’re looking at here is black rice blini topped with smoked egg emulsion and brown rice puffs.
+Another course from their tasting menu – black rice blini topped with smoked egg emulsion and brown rice puffs.

 Locavore is located in the heart of Ubud.
 As you’d expect from a restaurant of this caliber, they’re a TripAdvisor Traveller’s Choice awardee with a near perfect 4.5 rating.